 \end{pp}

 \begin{pp}

-Theorem~\ref{nontrivprinc} provides a classification of toric log symplectic structures on a principal $T^n$ bundle which satisfies condition~\eqref{eq:25}.
-Note, however, that the notion of equivalence is that of equivariant symplectomorphism $\psi:M\to M$, in the sense that $\mu\circ\psi = \mu$.
-In some cases, there are additional symmetries which do not commute with $\mu$, and we describe these now.
+Theorem~\ref{nontrivprinc} provides a classification of toric log symplectic structures on a principal $T^n$-bundle which satisfies condition~\eqref{eq:25}.
+Note, however, that the notion of equivalence is that of equivariant symplectomorphisms $\psi:M\to M$, in the sense that $\mu\circ\psi = \mu$.
+In some cases, there are additional symmetries which do not commute with $\mu$; we describe them below.

 The main observation is that while toric log symplectic forms on such a principal bundle may be deformed by closed basic forms, the map on cohomology groups has a kernel: we have the exact Gysin sequence